ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICatalogRunway.rst

 ICatalogRunway
 ==============

-.. py:class:: ICatalogRunway
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICatalogRunway

    object

    Interface used to access a runway in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICatalogRunway

 Overview
 --------